 Inside the yard, traditional approaches don’t capture actual dwell times, delays at the dock and metrics around missed appointments for pick-ups.

 A basic Yard Management Systems (YMS) captures performance metrics that create the foundation for improving operational efficiency.
-Automated real-time data captured using machine-to-machine communication provides the highest quality metrics, as they are not subject to human error.
+Automated real-time data captured using Internet-of-Things supply chain communication provides the highest quality metrics, as they are not subject to human error.

 An advanced yard management system provides real-time location tracking for trailer assets (RTLS).
-Integrating data from the Warehouse Management (WMS) and Transportation Management Systems (TMS) delivers the context needed from these traditionally disconnected systems, to create a broader Supply Chin Execution perspective.
-This connected Internet-of-Things (IoT) based approach is what progressive organizations need to stay competitive.
+Integrating data from the Warehouse Management (WMS) and Transportation Management Systems (TMS) delivers the context needed from these traditionally disconnected systems, to create a broader Supply Chain Execution perspective.
+This connected IoT-based approach is what progressive organizations need to stay competitive.

-The real value of using a connected supply chain based on IoT (machine-to-machine) communications, is to track shipments over the road, in the yard and within the four-walls, results in two primary benefits, in my view:
+Using automated Internet-of-Things supply chain (machine-to-machine) communications to track shipments over the road, in the yard, and within the four-walls, results in two primary benefits:

-- Firstly, having a real-time picture of where assets are, what state they are in and dock door or parking spot availability, is what enables dynamic dock door or parking spot assignments (without walkie-talkies).
+- Having a real-time picture of where assets are, what state they are in and dock door or parking spot availability, is what enables dynamic dock door or parking spot assignments (without walkie-talkies).

 - More significantly, the output of metrics when you use IoT supply chain management is a wealth of actionable information.
-These metrics enable process improvements that result in outcomes that include, improving customer service times, reducing delays in the facility and gaining cost savings.
+These metrics enable process improvements that result in outcomes that include improving customer service times, reducing delays in the facility, and gaining cost savings.

-As predictability is in short supply outside the four-walls, so it pays to be really good at being reactive.
+As predictability is in short supply outside the four-walls, it pays to be really good at being reactive.
 Situational awareness is the key to being poised to deal with the endemic indeterminism inherent in over the road transportation, and the data you gain from a Internet-of-Things supply chain system helps you spot and react to pain points faster.